kikeelectronico/la-fabrica-services/README.md

 This microservice forces the loading of the dashboard in a chromecast when not playing anything on it.

+### Data panel front

+This microservice is a web frontend that shows data in form of dashboards in different screens around the house.
+The data comes from different sources, including Homeware.

+### DNS Updater

+This microservice get the public IP of the router and update the value in the DNS if needed.

+### Heartbeat monitor

+This microservice monitors the heartbeats sent bt the rest of microservices and send an alert if needed.

+### Heartbeat request

+This microservice monitors requests heartbeats to the passive microservices.

 ### Logic pool MQTT

 This microservice is in charge of making logic relationships between devices and scenes.
 It interacts with Homeware MQTT API for detecting trigger events and making changes in devices.